 I have said it many times before that planning and having a strategy is your best way of scoring a deal.
 If you know you want to be booking Umrah don’t leave it last minute since this is what the majority of people do.
 Book now because even the cancellable rates are cheaper.
 I always have a fear of booking non-cancellable rates when it’s so many months in advance; so I would recommend this to you as well.

 If you are booking on points then book now as you can cancel anytime.
 Point stays are available and they make a super good deal for December in Makkah.
 I discuss this in depth my DIY Umrah course and I think it’s great to keep stacking your points.

-With some of the new options available, you can save a ton of money.
+With some of the new options available, you can save a tonne of money.

 Hilton Towers is only 12,000 + £32 a night, the new Hyatt is 7,500+ £65 and Intercontinental Dar Al Tawhid is only 35,000 points for the night.
 Making any of these hotels a bargain price!
-Keep an eye for all the International hotel chain offers and then stock on points.
-This makes even more sense with all the new hotels coming in Makkah soon.
+Keep an eye on all the International hotel chain offers and then stock on points.
+This makes, even more, sense with all the new hotels coming in Makkah soon.

 Another good thing with Umrah in December and especially during the holidays is that you only need to take 7 working days off.
 However, with weekends and bank holidays, it turns into a 16-day vacation.
 Not bad really.
 It pays off to plan ahead.

 From the emails, I received it seemed so far as it seems that Umrah’s for December start at £1500 for a double room; which is not a bad price for those who don’t know.
 However, we know that you can get a whole family for Umrah at this price. 🙂